 Stage 8.
 The Contractor shall send the specialists and inform the Principal about their departure.
 The Principal shall provide meeting of the specialists at the airport and their accommodation according to place of residence.

 Stage 9.
-The Contractor, with the Principal’s assistance, shall send the documents of the business traveler in order to get employment certificate and residence permit.
+The Contractor, with the Principal’s assistance (if any), shall send the documents of the business traveler in order to get employment certificate and residence permit.

 Stage 10 The Contractor, every month or upon services rendering completion, shall draw up monthly report in the form established in Appendix 8 and Timesheet for the Contractor’s specialists (Appendix 7.1), and Certificate on Performed Services (Appendix 15) (in compliance with Appendix 11.1).